 Master of Science in Physician Assistant Studies Program

 Physician assistants (PAs) are medical professionals licensed to practice medicine with physician supervision.
-As part of their comprehensive responsibilities, PAs conduct physical exams, diagnose and treat illnesses, order and interpret tests, counsel on preventive health care, assist in surgery and write prescriptions.
+As part of their comprehensive responsibilities, PAs gather patient histories, conduct physical exams, order and interpret tests, diagnose and treat illnesses, counsel on preventive health care, assist in surgery, and write prescriptions.

-Des Moines University believes there is a need and a place on the primary health care team for mid-level providers.
-The utilization of physician assistants over the last 50 years has demonstrated that PAs provide high-quality, cost-effective medical care to patients.
+Des Moines University believes there is a need for mid-level providers on the primary health care team.
+The utilization of physician assistants over the last 50+ years has demonstrated that PAs provide high-quality and cost-effective medical care to patients.
 Through the availability of PAs, physicians have been able to concentrate on patients with more complex medical problems.

-To develop highly competent and compassionate physician assistants who are committed to four core values: prevention of disease, maintenance of health, patient education and treatment of disease.
+To develop highly competent and compassionate physician assistants who are committed to patient-centered care.

-To be considered for admission into the Physician Assistant program, candidates must hold a bachelor’s degree from a regionally accredited college or university, or foreign equivalent.
+To be considered for admission into the Physician Assistant program, candidates must hold a bachelor’s degree from a regionally accredited college or university within the United States.
 Applicants must submit Graduate Record Examination (GRE) scores during the application process.
 A minimum cumulative GPA of 2.8 or higher is required to be considered for admission.
-A grade of at least “C“ in the following courses is required for admission:
+All prerequisite courses must be taken at regionally accredited institutions.
+No grade lower than a "C" will be accepted for prerequisite coursework.
+CLEP credits, AP credits, and P/F credits will not be considered for prerequisites.

 |Subject||Required Course(s) or Term Hours|